The following organizations received grants from the IWCM during 2012:

 Aims to replace institutional child care with high quality day care services, helping families to stay together and benefiting the whole community.
 This year at the day care centre for children with disabilities located in the Municipal Specialised Centre for Children in Chisinau, IWCM paid for wall-mounted support bars, parallel bars and a set of steps with support bars to encourage the children to move independently and integrate more easily into family life and the world around them.
 IWCM also paid for soft equipment and a dry pool for exercise and physiotherapy activities, as well as specially designed tables and chairs with adjustable heights to enable the children to interact and to take part in diverse and stimulating play activities.
 Toys and equipment to improve coordination and stimulate the senses were also provided by IWCM.
 The centre was opened in 2009 thanks to the generosity of the Irish charity, Outreach Moldova (ORM) and their supporters, who paid for all the building, renovation and start up costs.
 The centre is owned and run by the Municipality of Chisinau and both ORM and CCF Moldova provide ongoing support and specialist services to the staff, the children and their families.

-A UK registered charity bringing humanitarian aid to Moldova since 1990, CR2EE established "Misiunea Crestina Christian Response"to run social housing projects, social canteens, and an innovative community centre in Gura Bicului, r-nul Anenii Noi.
-The centre offers employment for local people and serves the whole community in Gura Bicului and the surrounding area, especially its socially disadvantaged and vulnerable members.
+UK registered charity bringing humanitarian aid to Moldova since 1990, CR2EE established "Misiunea Crestina Christian Response" to run social housing projects, social canteens, and an innovative community centre in Gura Bicului, r-nul Anenii Noi.
+Opened in October 2011, the centre offers employment for local people and serves the whole community in Gura Bicului and the surrounding area, especially its socially disadvantaged and vulnerable members.
 The centre is designed to generate income to be self-sustaining and to support other social projects in Moldova.
 It has rooms available for hire for seminars, conferences and social functions such as weddings and also has a bakery and cafe.
-IWCM paid for outdoor play equipment at the centre to provide recreation for children and strengthen the centre's role as a social focus for the community.

 5. Fundatia don Bosco